 This briefing will outline global and EU initiatives in sustainable finance, as well as the current approach in the UK.

-Sustainable finance refers to the integration of environmental, social and governance (ESG) criteria by financial institutions into business or investment decisions1.
-Its origins lie in climate finance (referred to under the Paris Agreement as finance to fund activities that reduce greenhouse gas emissions or help in adapting to the impact of climate change), although the scope of sustainable finance is broader, and links also to the UN Sustainable Development Goals.
-In addition to environmental issues, such as reducing environmental impact, minimising waste and reducing greenhouse gas emissions, sustainable finance also includes social factors, such as working conditions, local communities, conflict and human rights, and governance matters, such as executive pay, bribery and corruption, board structure and tax strategy, within financial decision-making.
+Sustainable finance2 refers to the integration of environmental, social and governance (ESG) criteria by financial institutions into business or investment decisions.
+Its prominence has increased as a result of climate finance (referred to under the Paris Agreement as ‘finance to fund activities that reduce greenhouse gas emissions or help in adapting to the impact of climate change’), although the scope of sustainable finance is broader, and links also to the UN Sustainable Development Goals.
+In addition to environmental issues, such as reducing environmental impact, protecting natural capital, minimising waste and reducing greenhouse gas emissions, sustainable finance also includes social factors, such as working conditions, local communities, conflict and human rights, and governance matters, such as executive pay, bribery and corruption, board structure and tax strategy, within financial decision-making.

 Initiatives have focused on risk disclosure, to provide greater transparency for investors.
 Financial institutions are encouraged to inform investors of the environmental impact of their investments, and to disclose their method of environmental risk assessments.
 Existing measures have concentrated on environmental, rather than social or governance-related risk disclosure, but this is likely to broaden, given the new proposals on the horizon.
 By encouraging financial institutions to implement sustainability risk disclosure initiatives, the aim of regulators has been to increase voluntary climate-friendly investing, reducing the need for legislative intervention in this area.
 The concern with this approach is that a lack of standardisation in risk assessment and labelling creates a system that is opaque to investors and regulators alike.
 This places the onus on the investor to satisfy themselves that a particular investment is sustainable and does not allow direct comparison between different investment opportunities.
 It has also not produced the increased flow of funds to sustainable investments, which is required if countries are to meet their Paris Agreement commitments.